 When there are two approvers within one level, the user submitting or approving the Request will choose one of the approvers from a drop-down provided.
 In this example, if Susan chooses to approve the request, she will have the option to send the request to Jordan or Sarah.

 The threshold is intended to provide an approver greater power within their group.
-If the total cost of the Request does not exceed the approver's threshold after they approve the request, it will be approved by the group and will not continue to the next approver within that group.
-Continuing on with our same example, if a request that costs $500.00 or less is sent to Sarah, she can approve the request for her group without requiring Andrew's approval.
+If the total cost of the Request does not exceed the approver's threshold, after they approve the request, it will be fully approved by the group and will not require further review by the next approver within that group.
+Continuing on with our same example, if a request that costs $500.00 or less is sent to Sarah, she can approve the Request for her group without requiring Andrew's approval.
 If the $500.00 Request had been sent to Jordan instead of Sarah, he will still be able to approve the Request, but since Jordan's threshold is $0, it will be sent to Andrew afterward for final approval.

 A member of an approval group may be the final approver for their group if they are assigned to the last, or highest approval level, regardless of what their threshold is.
 A member of the group may also be the final approver if they approve a request with a total cost that falls within their approval threshold, as mentioned above.
 This means that Andrew is likely to be the final approver for their group, but Sarah can also be the final approver if the request total is within her threshold.

 Now that we understand the role of the approvers within their groups, it's vital to understand how you can trigger certain groups for different orders, as well as which approval group will be active first if more than one group has been assigned to a Request.

 Conditions determine which Approval Group(s) a Request will be routed through before it is fully approved.
 A Request is only assigned to a group when it meets the groups Conditions.